 - Provide degree path/plans, explain degree and certificate programs, evaluation of unofficial transcripts for transferability of coursework, and promote interest inventories or other tools to guide students in college/career exploration.

 - Assist with registration to include teaching students’ online processes, course selection, data entry, etc.

 - Provide group advising and/or group registration sessions.

 - Promote parent awareness via collaborative workshops to support college awareness and information (financial aid, college options, etc.).

 - Attend departmental meetings and participate with in-service programming on the high school and college campuses.

-- Participate in alignment meetings between Lee College and GCCISD personnel.
+- Participate in alignment meetings between Lee College and personnel at the five school districts.